Wrightslaw logo

 Print the documents, then meet again with the people who gave you the information about this being a state requirement.
 Have your documents handy to back up what you are saying.
 If there is still a difference of opinion, ask them to show you where you can find the information they are relying upon.

-Remember that this law is new for everyone in Florida.
-A new law causes confusion, and makes it far more likely that school personnel are giving parents like you inaccurate information and advice.
+Remember that new or changing law causes confusion, and makes it far more likely that school personnel are giving parents like you inaccurate information and advice.
 Make sure you verify the information you are getting.

 You may find that your local school board is requiring this.
 It is possible that the educators at your child's school think this is state policy, and the school board does not have a policy about it at all.
 You need to find out.